Schillingerkurs/schillingerkurs.github.io/_pages/about.md

 ## Projects

-- **Mining activities**: This data [project](https://schillingerkurs.github.io/data/) collects actual mining activities in Africa.
-The project leverages academic publications, along with country-level datasets and proprietary databases to identify both formal and informal mining sites, significantly expanding the sample size and providing insights into the performance and ownership structures of mines.
+- **Mining activities and their legal status**: This data [project](https://schillingerkurs.github.io/data/) compiles real-time mining activities across Africa, utilizing academic publications, country-level datasets, and proprietary databases.
+It offers an extensive sample size to uncover both formal and informal mining sites, shedding light on mine performance and ownership structures.
+Addressing challenges like legal complexities and data opacity surrounding mining licenses, the project collaborates with Alan Jones to curate a comprehensive repository, offering descriptive statistics and insights into licensing conditions.

-- **Mining licenses**: In this project, we address challenges such as legal intricacies, varied jurisdictions, and limited data transparency regarding mining licenses.
-Collaborating with Alan Jones, I curate a comprehensive data repository, providing descriptive statistics to illuminate the current stage of the project and insights into the conditions of the
+- **Beneficial ownership data in Mozambique**: Administrative records often lack availability and standardization, especially in low-income countries.
+In this [project](https://schillingerkurs.github.io/thesis/pages/econ_moz.html), I parse unstructured text data on firm ownership from a national gazette of Mozambique, containing all formally registered entries since Mozambique’s independence, to gain micro-level insights into the Mozambican economy.